This article is for Lumo Play 4.0 or later. This is an experimental feature.

 1- Requirements

-2- Enable Camera Seaming
+2- Enable camera seaming

-Simply check the "Enable Camera Seaming" option on the advanced preferences screen.
+Check the "Enable Camera Seaming" option on the advanced preferences screen.

 Select "Seamed Depth Camera" and click "Next."

-4- Aligning the Cameras
+4- Aligning the cameras

 After selecting the Seamed Depth Camera, the next step in the calibration is to align the cameras on a canvas.
 The first thing you will see is the empty seaming canvas: